welu0553/5329MLP/README.md

 │   ├── training_model.py # Model training script.
 Encapsulates the entire model training process for convenient use in the main function
 │   └── testing_model.py  # Model testing script.
 Encapsulates the entire model testing process for convenient use in the main function
 └── README.md             # Project documentation
 ```

+### 3. Advanced Operation
+We implement GELU and Adam.

+### 4. Code Running Instructions
+In the main function in the project_root/main.py, uncomment the functions under each step.